Achifaifa/urlol/readme.md

 #### General idea

-This demo takes the idea from [@Glench's site](http://glench.com/hash/) and takes it a bit further.
+This demo takes the idea from [@Glench's site](http://glench.com/hash/) a bit further.

 #### Playing: